Securities Trading

 Vendors

-Both custodians book the post-trade state: buyer's wallet now holds the tokenized security; seller's wallet holds the USDC proceeds.
-The transfer agent's on-chain registry updates the beneficial-ownership record — the tokenized security's ownership ledger is the single authoritative record for corporate actions, voting, and tax reporting, replacing the old DTC/Cede & Co. nominee structure with direct named-beneficial-owner representation.
-L4 Account and L5 Application are lit on both sides, above the enforcement line — the post-trade obligations are policy-enforced by the custodians' internal controls and the transfer agent's registered role under SEC Rule 17Ad.
+Both custodians book the post-trade state: buyer's wallet now holds the tokenized security; seller's wallet holds the cash-leg stablecoin proceeds.
+The SEC-registered transfer agent's on-chain registry updates the beneficial-ownership record — the tokenized security's ownership ledger is the single authoritative record for corporate actions, voting, and tax reporting, replacing the old DTC/Cede & Co. nominee structure with direct named-beneficial-owner representation.
+L4 Account and L5 Application are lit on both sides, above the enforcement line — the post-trade obligations are policy-enforced by the custodians' internal controls and the transfer agent's registered role under SEC Rule 17Ad-1 et seq.
 Builder: the transfer agent's registry-update function should be callable only by the DvP contract via a permissioned role; this closes the attack where a compromised wallet tries to fake ownership without passing the atomic DvP.
 Cache the settled position in your custodian's internal books with the DvP block number as the reconciliation key for the overnight tie-out against the on-chain registry.
-Compliance officer: C11 (recordkeeping — the DvP tx hash + CDM hash + transfer-agent registry update together form the authoritative trade record with a retention floor of 6 years under SEC Rule 17a-4, 7 years for registered reps, longer for specific jurisdictions) and C12 (audit-grade attestation — the on-chain settlement is independently verifiable by any third party without custodian cooperation).
+Compliance officer: C11 (recordkeeping — the DvP tx hash + CDM hash + transfer-agent registry update together form the authoritative trade record with a retention floor of 6 years under SEC Rule 17a-4, paralleled by Investment Advisers Act of 1940 §204 (17 C.F.R. § 275.204-2) for the fund's investment adviser, and 7 years for registered reps, longer for specific jurisdictions) and C12 (audit-grade attestation — the on-chain settlement is independently verifiable by any third party without custodian cooperation).
 Tax reporting obligations attach: IRS §6045 cost-basis reporting for US persons, EU DAC7/DAC8 reporting for EU-based intermediaries.
-For private placements under Reg D / 144A, Rule 502(d) restrictions on resale for one year (or the 144 holding period) must re-activate in the registry's transfer-restriction module at this step.
+For private placements under Reg D / 144A, the resale restrictions of the Reg D 506(c) safe harbor (17 C.F.R. § 230.506(c)) and Rule 502(d) one-year holding (or the §4(a)(7) / Rule 144 holding period) must re-activate in the registry's transfer-restriction module at this step.
 Honesty marker: direct-beneficial-ownership representation is the long-term promise of tokenized securities but requires parallel upgrades to corporate-actions infrastructure (DTCC CA Web, proxy voting services) that are not yet fully in place — expect hybrid representation (on-chain beneficial owner + traditional voting agent) through 2026–2028.

 Counterparty

-Seller + buyer custodians · transfer agent registry
+Seller + buyer custodians · SEC-registered transfer agent registry

 Latency